 This racecourse is located in Niigata City alongside of the Japan Sea.
 Niigata Racecourse was completely renovated in 2001.
-Major races are the Sekiya Kinen (G3), Niigata Kinen (G3), Niigata Daishoten (G3), Niigata Nisai Stakes (G3) and Ibis Summer Dash (G3), the only JRA graded race held over the 1,000-meter straight course.
+Major races are the Sekiya Kinen (G3), Niigata Kinen (G3), Niigata Daishoten (G3), Niigata Nisai Stakes (G3), the Leopard Stakes (G3) and Ibis Summer Dash (G3), the only JRA graded race held over the 1,000-meter straight course.